nodejs/node/doc/api/util.md

 * `format` {string} A `printf`-like format string.

-The `util.format()` method returns a formatted string using the first argument as a `printf`-like format.

-The first argument is a string containing zero or more *placeholder* tokens.
-Each placeholder token is replaced with the converted value from the corresponding argument.
-Supported placeholders are:
+The `util.format()` method returns a formatted string using the first argument as a `printf`-like format string which can contain zero or more format specifiers.
+Each specifier is replaced with the converted value from the corresponding argument.
+Supported specifiers are:

 * `%s` - `String`.
 * `%d` - `Number` (integer or floating point value) or `BigInt`.